karmab/iowa/README.md

 ## NOVA
  - documento nova.novncproxy_url as it cant be set in defaults var file
  - virt_type is qemu by default, you can set  nova.virt_type to kvm if using nested ( it s giving some issues actually)

+# INSTALLING ON RHEL
+note that those roles dont handle subscriptions also note that newton requires the rhel-7-server-openstack-10-devtools-rpms channel

 ## RUN SPECIFIC COMPONENT